kistofe/Boss-Design/README.md

 ![](https://i.imgur.com/V6StlYR.png)
 _Ruby Weapon, in Final Fantasy VII, is completely immune to damage unless you enter its battle with two of your team members dead.
 This, of course, is not even explained to the player inside the game.
 (Final Fantasy VII, Squaresoft (1999))_

 - _**How to fix this?:**_ Strange gimmicks are OK, as long as they are explained to the player.
-Introduce small hints or visual elements that help to player to discover how to actually beat that gimmick.
+Introduce small hints or visual elements that help the player to discover how to actually beat that gimmick.

 **Randomness**
 Randomness can be a powerful tool, but also a dangerous one.
 It is used in party games to reduce the skill gap between players, as party games aim for the spontaneous fun and not for the correct skill development of the players.